 Long-Term Risks of Bad Eyesight

-It’s tempting when your vision isn’t bothersome to skip annual eye exams, especially during times like the COVID-19 pandemic.
+It’s temptingto skip annual eye exams when your vision isn’t bothersome.
 This can be a mistake.
 In many cases, the sooner macular degeneration and other eye health issues are detected, the more effective the treatment.

-- Floaters.
-Small specks or spots that appear in someone’s field of vision when there is nothing there.
-They usually aren’t serious but can be a symptom of retinal detachment when paired with flashes of light
+Floaters are small specks or spots that appear in someone’s field of vision when there is nothing there.
+They usually aren’t serious but can be a symptom of retinal detachment when paired with flashes of light.

-- Tearing.
-Eye sensitivity increases with age, and many people experience eye watering or tearing when exposed to wind, light, or temperature changes.
-It can also be a symptom of an infection or a blocked tear duct
+Eye sensitivity increases with age.
+Because of this, many people experience eye watering or tearing when exposed to wind, light, or temperature changes.
+Tearing can also be a symptom of an infection or a blocked tear duct.

-- Dryness.
-Older tear glands don’t lubricate as well as they do when we’re younger.
-Keeping eyes moist as we age prevents itching, burning, and potential loss of vision
+Mature tear glands don’t lubricate as well as they do when we’re younger.
+Keeping eyes moist as we age prevents itching, burning, and potential loss of vision.

 More serious eye health issues that develop as you age include: